HEALTHCARE ACCESS PROGRAM COORDINATOR

 - Ability to work in a collaborative environment with diverse groups of people and at all levels of the organization.

-- Ability to work independently as a member of highly supportive team.
+- Ability to work independently and as a member of highly supportive team.

 - Ability to build and maintain collaborative working relationships with a multi-cultural and multi-disciplinary staff, the public, city officials and other outside agencies.